“The best time to plant an oak tree was thirty years ago. But the second best time is today.”

 IMG_7296.jpg

-After announcing their session topic, including when and where they will be held, participants then enter them on the Open Space "Wall of Confluence" spreadsheet.
-The spreadsheet is a grid with a list of session times down one side and “locations” (breakout rooms) across the top.
-This is a open access spreadsheet shared with all participants.
+After announcing their session topic, including when and where they will be held, participants then post them on the Open Space "Wall of Confluence”.
+The wall is a grid with a list of session times down one side and locations across the top.
 The Wall of Confluence contains the agenda and schedule.
-All participants will receive an email with an access link to the Wall of Confluence.

 IMG_7322.jpg